cantierecreativo/admino/README.md

 <% end %>
 ```

 If you need more power, you can also subclass `Admino::Table::Presenter`.
-For each HTML element, there's a set of methods you can override to customize it's appearance.
+For each HTML element, there's a set of methods you can override to customize it's appeareance.
 Table cells are generated through two collaborator classes: `Admino::Table::HeadRow` and `Admino::Table::ResourceRow`.
 You can easily replace them with a subclass if you want.
 To grasp the idea here's an example:

 ```ruby